feelinglovelynow/ace-graph-database/README.md

 ## 🔐 Security
-1. Ace formats data in [Cloudflare's](https://developers.cloudflare.com/durable-objects/) encrypted key value store as nodes, relationships and props (aka: graph format)
+1. Ace formats data in [Cloudflare's](https://developers.cloudflare.com/durable-objects/) encrypted key value store as nodes, relationships and props (aka: a graph format)
 1. Read, insert, update and delete permissions can be configured for nodes, relationships or props thanks to our `core` plugin

 ## 🥹 Dynamic